alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 ### 6.2 Preprocessing and feature engineering

-Using BioPython [[13]](#ref13), we parsed the structures at the atomic level, where each standard residue was extracted and stored by chain as a tuple representation of the form:
+Using BioPython, we parsed the structures at the atomic level, where each standard residue was extracted and stored by chain as a tuple representation of the form:

 $$
 a_i = (\text{chain\_id}, r_i, t_i, a_i^n, e_i, \vec{x}_i)